lambdaclass/concrete/ROADMAP.md

 **Objective:** [historical origin: Phase 4 items 44f/44g] Finish the remaining compiler-correctness hardening:

- - extend the differential generator with string, heap/allocation, linear-value, and effectful-I/O shapes while preserving the rule that an E07xx/panic on a generated well-typed program is a compiler bug;
+ - extend the differential generator with string, heap/allocation, linear-value, effectful-I/O, generic-function, generic-struct, and multi-instantiation shapes; generate division/modulo including `MIN / -1`, shifts at and around the width boundary, and arithmetic that can actually reach checked overflow rather than bounding every expression back into a safe range.
+Preserve the rule that an E07xx/panic on a generated well-typed program is a compiler bug, and compare the identity of traps rather than treating any trap as equivalent to every other trap;
  - rotate seeds in a nightly CI campaign and automatically minimize failures rather than relying only on the fixed presubmit seeds; and
  - repair the dead-path ref-return lowering case where a reference-typed